Conceptual Compression via Deep Structure and Texture Synthesis: Experiments

 \subsubsection{Quantitative Evaluations}

-Due to the ultimate arbiter of lossy compression remaining human evaluation, we choose LPIPS~\cite{zhang2018unreasonable}, DISTS~\cite{ding2020image} and user preference as perceptual quality metric to evaluate the fidelity quantitatively, which highly correlate with human quality judgements instead of only assessing signal fidelity.
+Due to the ultimate arbiter of lossy compression remaining human evaluation, we choose LPIPS~\cite{zhang2018unreasonable}, DISTS~\cite{ding2020image} and user preference as perceptual quality metrics to evaluate the fidelity quantitatively, which prove to be highly correlate with human quality judgements~\cite{li2021quality} instead of only assessing signal fidelity.
 Lower score of LPIPS and DISTS indicates higher visual fidelity of reconstructed images.
-The average results of LPIPS and DISTS on each dataset from different comparison methods are shown in Table~\ref{tab:quatitative_results}.
-It should be noted that the bitrate of comparison images is strictly close or higher than ours.
-It can be clearly seen that the proposed method almost excels all other comparison methods on DISTS and LPIPS in all scenes under similar bit-rate (except for one score of LPIPS on edges2shoes and edges2handbags testset).
+The average results of LPIPS and DISTS, and corresponding average bitrate over three datasets from different methods are shown in Table~\ref{tab:quatitative_results}.
+It should be noted that we provide the available lowest bitrate of BPG on the edge2shoes and edge2handbags datasets, though still higher than which of our method.
+It can be clearly seen that the proposed method almost excels all other comparison methods on DISTS and LPIPS under similar bitrate (except for BPG obtains better score of LPIPS and DISTS on edges2shoes and edges2handbags testing set, and Minnen \textit{et al.} obtains better DISTS score on multiple seasons testing set, while both of them take more bits for coding).

 A user study of pairwise comparison is conducted to evaluate fidelity and aesthetics.
 Given image pairs, users are asked to choose the one matching original image better (fidelity) in the first part of the survey, and the one of better visual quality (aesthetic) in the second part.
 16 cases from test data of three datasets are selected to show for comparison.
 A total of 46 subjects participate in the user study and a total of 2944 selections are tallied.
-The preference ratio in comparison between proposed method and each compared method is calculated for evaluation.
 User preference results are shown in Fig.~\ref{fig:user_study}.
 The proposed conceptual compression method obtains the best preference ratio in each comparison pair for both fidelity and aesthetics.
 The quantitative results fully verify the superiority of our method in obtaining better visual quality and maintaining higher structure and texture fidelity.